monika163/Chat-App/README.md

 Run the backend & frontend with concurrently npm run dev

-Run the backend server only
+Run the backend only
 npm start

-Run the frontend clients only
+Run the frontend only
 npm start
 ```